libraryofcelsus/Aetherius_AI_Assistant/readme.md

 • 8/30 Various Bug Fixes

-• 8/30 Improved Internal Prompts for Llama 2 Agent Mode and Webscrape Tool.
+• 8/30 Improved Internal Prompts for Llama 2 Version of Aetherius

 • 8/30 Added Delete buttons for external resources in DB mangement Deletion Menu in Llama 2 chatbot.